wushidonguc/two-stream-action-recognition-keras/README.md

   ### Spatial-stream cnn
   *  We classify each video by looking at a single frame.
 We use ImageNet pre-trained models and transfer learning to retrain Inception on our data.
 We first fine-tune the top dense layers for 10 epochs and then retrain the top two inception blocks.
   ### Temporal-stream cnn
   *  We train the temporal-stream cnn from scratch.
 In every mini-batch, we randomly select 128 (batch size) videos from 9537 training videos and futher randomly select 1 optical flow stack in each video.
 We follow the reference paper and use 10 x-channels and 10 y-channels for each optical flow stack, resulting in a input shape of (224, 224, 20).
+Multiple workers are utilized in the data generator for faster training.
   ### Data augmentation
   *  Both streams apply the same data augmentation technique such as corner cropping and random horizontal flipping.
 Temporally, we pick the starting frame among those early enough to guarantee a desired number of frames.
 For shorter videos, we looped the video as many times as necessary to satisfy each model’s input interface.